philikon/MockHttpRequest/README.rst

 We can now simulate sending data back to the client::

   $ request.receive(404, "Sorry, I have no idea what you're talking about.");
-  Received Response: 404 Not Found
+  Received response: 404 Not Found
   Response body: Sorry, I have no idea what you're talking about.